-Are your BSc and BA Psychology courses accredited by the British Psychological Society?
+Is your BSc Psychology course accredited by the British Psychological Society?

-Yes, our courses are accredited by the BPS, and confer Graduate Basis for Chartered Membership of the BPS on graduation (subject to students' fulfillment of BPS criteria.
+Yes, our course is accredited by the BPS, and confers Graduate Basis for Chartered Membership of the BPS on graduation (subject to students' fulfillment of BPS criteria.
 See here).

 Do you teach Clinical Psychology as part of your degree?

 Yes.
-There is an optional module in Clinical Psychology in the third year, taught by current Clinical Psychologists from the Clinical Psychology Unit located just next door to the department.
+There are two optional modules in Clinical Psychology in the third year, taught by current Clinical Psychologists from the Clinical Psychology Unit located just next door to the department.
 Several other modules in our course touch on this area of psychology.